Installing and Configuring the DMF Controller

 Arista Networks recommends deploying the DANZ Monitoring Fabric (DMF) in a two-node cluster for operational resilience.
 Set up the first (active) cluster node described above.
 Use the steps described here to configure a second Controller node and join it to the cluster as a standby node.

 An active and standby Controller can be deployed in different L3 subnets, changing how Controllers communicate.
-Active and standby Controllers communicate using Controller management IPv4 address.
+Active and standby Controllers communicate using each Controller's management IPv4 address.
 This configuration enables the provisioning of active and standby Controllers in different IP subnets (L3 domains) or on the same subnet (L2 domain).

 Powering on the hardware appliance or the VM with the pre-installed DMF software prompts the user to log in as admin for the first-time configuration.